franz-see/swagger-codegen-micronaut-generator/README.md

 The project it will generate will contain dtos for your API, config files, and the actual Api intefaces themselves.
 By default, these Api interfaces throw `UnsupportedOperationException`.

 The next step would be to implement those Api interfaces with your `@Controller` classes, and start implementing those methods with actual logic.

+# Appendix

+ * This code base has currently been donated into swagger-codegen-generators.
+If it does get merged to that project, then you should be able to create a micronaut based java application diretly from core swagger libraries. https://github.com/swagger-api/swagger-codegen-generators/issues/429